Jeddf/Minim/README.md

 # MINIM
 Live at https://minim.jedd.pw

-##### Minimise the web.
-A Python crawler and frontend to minimise written content one site at a time.
 ###### WHAT words are most common?
 ###### WHICH articles do they mainly appear in?!
 ###### HOW many of the articles are they in?!?!